jeffknupp/blog/content/2012-07-19-meet-blug-the-blog-robot-that-hates-you.md

-title: "Meet Blug: The Blog Robot that Hates You"
+title: Meet Blug: The Blog Robot that Hates You
 date: 2012-07-19 14:35
 categories: blug python programming static-blog-generator
 ---